Ethan-Naiye/Ethan-naiye.github.io/_pages/about.md

 From 2024 to 2025, I worked as a Research Assistant at University of Liverpool, focusing on developing efficient Vision Language Models for image deepfake detection.
 Prior to that, I worked as a Research Intern at the National Institute of Health Data Science, Peking University from 2023-2024, where I explored the application of Large Language Models in critical care medicine.

-I am particularly interested in Multimodal Longitudinal Medical Data Modeling and efficient multimodal large langugae model in healthcare.
+I am particularly interested in Multimodal Longitudinal Medical Data Modeling and Efficient Multimodal Large Langugae Model in Healthcare.
 My research aims to explore the gap between diverse medical modalities over time such as analyzing the evolving relationship between past laboratory reports and recent imaging data.

 By harnessing the power of Multimodal Large Language Models, I work towards building systems capable of predicting future health trajectories and identifying risks of multimorbidity, ultimately contributing to personalized medicine.